- England & Wales

 - are not further distributors or retailers of the product

-If you sell to consumers (private individuals) as well as businesses, or you may do so in the future, you may wish to look at this alternative template for selling to both types of customer.
+If you sell to consumers (private individuals) as well as businesses, or you may do so in the future, you may wish to look at our terms template for an ecommerce website for selling to both types of customer.

 Your customers could be located in any country.
 These terms and conditions include provisions for sale abroad as well as within the UK.